-Once you have selected your new online business idea to start, created your first website, and implemented a marketing strategy that works with your business THEN you can proceed to advertise your business online.
+Once you have created your first website and implemented a marketing strategy that works with your business model THEN you can proceed to advertise your business online.
 Online advertising is usually a bumpy ride for beginners but I will try to make it real smooth for YOU.
 Are you ready to advertise your business online?

 Advertise your Business Online with PPC